-Revenues from sales of timberlands are recognized upon closing of sales contracts in accordance with the full accrual method provided for in the Statement of Financial Accounting Standard No. 66, "Accounting for Sales of Real Estate".
-Substantially all real estate transactions are settled in cash.
-Plum Creek may sell timberlands to a single buyer under a multi-year contract covering a series of prescheduled closings and/or options.
-Under the multi-year contracts, once title and risk of loss have transferred to the buyer for individual properties, the properties sold cannot be returned for a refund.
-However, deposits for future closings under multi-year contracts may be refunded under certain circumstances.
-The company treats each closing under a multi-year arrangement as a separate sale and recognizes revenue in accordance with Emerging Issues Task Force ("EITF") No. 00-21, "Revenue Arrangements with Multiple Deliverables".
+Revenues from sales of timberlands are recognized upon closing of sales contracts in accordance with the full accrual method provided for in the Statement of Financial Accounting Standard No. 66, "Accounting for Sales of Real Estate."
+Broker commissions and closing costs of our Real Estate Segment are included in cost of goods sold.
+Substantially all real estate transactions are settled in cash at closing.
+Plum Creek may sell timberlands to a single buyer under a multi-period contract covering a series of prescheduled closings and/or options.
+Under the multi-period contracts, once title and risk of loss have transferred to the buyer for individual properties, the properties sold cannot be returned for a refund.
+However, deposits for future closings under multi-period contracts may be refunded under certain circumstances.
+The company treats each closing under a multi-period arrangement as a separate sale and recognizes revenue in accordance with Emerging Issues Task Force ("EITF") No. 00-21, "Revenue Arrangements with Multiple Deliverables."